rkt/rkt/app-container/SPEC.md

 Apps should log to stdout and stderr.
 The container executor is responsible for capturing and persisting the output.

 If the application detects other logging options, such as the /run/systemd/system/journal socket, it may optionally upgrade to using those mechanisms.
-Note that logging mechanisms other than stdout and stderr are not required by this specification (or tested by the the compliance tests).
+Note that logging mechanisms other than stdout and stderr are not required by this specification (or tested by the compliance tests).

 ### Apps Perspective